 the D&L Rails-To-Trails) on the west bank of the

 a trestle crossed the Lehigh River (view looking east).

 Old RR ties on the Hayes Creek Branch.

-A pano of Hayes Creek Branch ROW.
-Path in the middle is a trail linking the ROW to Meir Road.
+A pano of Hayes Creek Branch.
+Trail in the middle cuts through State Game Lands #149 heading out to Meir Road.

 Atop another trestle pillar at Sandy Run.

 A concrete footer for the trestle near the banks of Sandy Run.

 A pillar of the former Sandy Run trestle.

 This is where my hike ended as I was